Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Regret Analysis of

-\subsection{Proof of the regret bound \cref{thm:mulin-regret}}
+\subsection{Proof of the regret bound}

-In this section, we first state the formal version of \cref{thm:mulin-regret} where all the constants and dependencies are detailed then proofs are provided. \begin{theorem}[\MULin Simple Regret Bound] Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
-Then, with probability at least $1-\delta$, it holds that the simple regret of the policy $\hat\pi$ computed by \MULin (\cref{alg:max-uncertainty-Lin}) with an appropriate choice of $\lambda$, after $T$ rounds is upper bounded by
+In this section, we first state the formal theorem statementand then proofs are provided. \begin{theorem}[\MULin Simple Regret Bound] Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
+Then, with probability at least $1-\delta$, it holds that the simple regret of the policy $\hat a$ computed by \MULin (\cref{alg:max-uncertainty-Lin}) with an appropriate choice of $\lambda$, after $T$ rounds is upper bounded by

 where $\tau_{T+1}(\delta)= \tilde \cO (\sqrt{d+ \log(1/\delta)}+\|\theta_*\|)$ whose full expression can be found in \cref{eq:tau_t}. \end{theorem}

 A related objective to $\SR$, which is explained in the lemma that follows, when $\hat\theta_{T+1}$ is used, is the expected maximum prediction error